There are so many things to do in Medellin. This city has a complex history that is often recited by media and the public. Here is my experience!

 Freddy and his girlfriend were calm souls.
 They lived in a comfortable apartment in El Poblado, a nice middle-upper neighborhood that also acts as a popular tourist destination.

-The neighborhood has numerous hostels and bars, with backpackers wandering its streets, and pub-crawls happening on a nightly basis.
+The neighborhood has numerous hostels and bars, with backpackers wandering its streets, and guided pub-crawls happening on a nightly basis.

 Since my backpacking trip already took me from hiking the mountains of San Gil to getting lost in the valley of Cocora, I was pretty much spent at this point.
 Instead of experiencing the much-raved-about Colombian nightlife, I opt for early sleep and daily explorations.

 Comuna 13 holds an important piece of history.
 Once known as the most notorious neighborhood in Colombia, the comuna has transformed itself into a vibrant, positive community.

 Colombia’s complex sociocultural dynamic involves a tangled web of actors.
 In addition to the government, crime organizations, paramilitary groups, and far-left guerillas’ fight for power, multinational companies, and the United States’ subsequent involvement have heavily impacted the country’s political sphere.

 Comuna 13, also known as San Javier, was one such place that suffered greatly because of these sociopolitical interactions.
 The neighborhood once had a substantial homicide rate and a large number of displaced residences.
 Since it sat near the San Juan Highway, it was a central zone for gang violence, guerrilla movements, and paramilitary activities.

 After joining a local guided Graffiti walking tour at the San Javier Metro Station, we took a small bus that dropped us off at the waist of a hill with thousands of brick houses crawling up its surface.